Frequently asked questions

 NB!
 When communicating with your family doctor, make sure you have your correct phone number on the referral letter, or the testing call centre will not be able to reach you.

 To get tested, you must have a referral letter from your family doctor for a coronavirus test.
-Start by calling your family doctor.
+Start by contacting your family doctor or the family doctor hotline at 1220.

-According to the agreement between the state, the Health Board and the Estonian Society of Family Doctors, sampling sites have been established.
-You can find them HERE.
+According to the agreement between the state, the Health Board and the Estonian Society of Family Doctors, mobile sampling sites have been established all over Estonia.
+You can find their exact coordinates HERE.

-The nasopharynx sample can only be given by the person who received the electronic referral letter on the basis of their identification document.
+The nasopharynx or pharyngeal washings sample for PCR testing can only be given by the person who received the electronic referral letter on the basis of their identification document.
+More information is available HERE.
+Further information about close contacts can be found HERE.

-You must arrive in a personal car to the sampling site to ensure the highest level of safety for you, the person scheduled before and after you, and the healthcare professionals taking the sample, who are currently working bravely at the forefront and are so critical to us all.
-As potential carriers of the virus are not allowed to travel by public transport or taxi.
-You may arrive on foot if necessary.
+It is recommended that you use your personal car to arrive to the sampling site.
+This ensures the highest level of safety for you, the person scheduled before and after you, and the healthcare professionals taking the sample, who are currently working bravely at the forefront and are so critical to us all.
+Though potential carriers of the virus must avoid using public transport or taxi, they can arrive on foot, if necessary.

-When you come from quarantine to give a sample, you should get into your car right after you have left your house, give a sample and return home immediately afterwards.
+When you come from quarantine to give a sample, you should get into your car right after you have left home, give a sample and return home immediately afterwards.

 If you have a referral letter from your family doctor and have agreed on a time and place for the testing, drive there even if you arrive a little later.
 Your sample will still be taken and the queue will be arranged on site.

-For people with special needs or without a car, a coronavirus sample taken from the nasopharynx will be arranged at home, and a specific time is agreed for this.
-At present, there are 10 home units available all over Estonia.
+For people with special needs or without a car, a coronavirus PCR sample taken from the nasopharynx or pharyngeal washings will be arranged at home, and a specific time is agreed for this.

-If a mobile unit is coming to your home, you will be called in advance and the exact time of arrival and your location will be agreed upon.
-Please be sure to stay home that day!
+If a mobile unit is coming to your home, you will be called in advance, and the exact time of arrival and your location will be agreed upon.
+Please be sure to stay home or come to the agreed site on the day of sampling!

 Taking a test at home is many times more expensive!

-After each home visit, the sampler replaces all his or her protective equipment, which is in limited supply in Estonia.
+Each home visit takes time to arrive to your location and the sampler has to leave their testing site, which means that they can serve fewer people on this day.
 Therefore, home testing is only possible to a limited extent.
-Therefore, if possible, we ask you to come to the mobile sampling site by car and leave the possibility of testing at home to those who really need it.
+If possible, we ask you to come to the mobile sampling site by car and leave the possibility of testing at home to those who really need it.
 We thank you in advance for your understanding!

 In the context of public testing, there is no desire to favour people who own a car, but such testing is designed to ensure a maximum ability to test and at the same time not spread the virus.